Loss, Grief, and Bereavement (cont.)

 To help children and adolescents cope emotionally with the death of a friend or family member, it is important to ensure they receive consistent caretaking and frequent interaction with supportive adults.
 For children of school age and older, appropriate participation in school, social, and extracurricular activities is necessary to a successful resolution of grief.
 For adolescents, maintaining positive relationships with peers becomes important in helping teens figure out how to deal with grief.
 Depending on the adolescent, they even may find interactions with peers and family more helpful than formal sources of support like their school counselor.
 All children and teens can benefit from being reassured that they did not cause their loved one to die, and such reassurance can go a long way toward lessening the developmentally appropriate tendency children and adolescents have for blaming themselves and any angry feelings they may have harbored against their lost loved one for the death.

 Effective coping tips for grieving are nearly as different and numerous as there are bereaved individuals.
 The bereaved individual's caring for him/herself through continuing nutritious and regular eating habits, getting extra rest, and communicating with surviving friends and families are some ways for grief sufferers to ease the grief process.
 The use of supportive structure can also go a long way to helping the aggrieved individual come to terms with their loss.
-Anything from reciting comforting prayers or affirmations, to returning to established meal and bedtimes, can help grieving individuals regain a sense of normalcy in their lives.
-As death involves the loss of an imperfect relationship involving imperfect individuals, forgiveness of the faults of the lost loved one can go a long way toward healing for the bereaved.
+Anything from reciting comforting prayers or affirmations, to returning to established meal and bedtimes, as well as returning to work or school routines can help grieving individuals regain a sense of normalcy in their lives.
+As death involves the loss of an imperfect relationship involving imperfect individuals, forgiveness of the faults of the lost loved one and of the inherently imperfect relationship between the bereaved and the deceased can go a long way toward healing for the bereaved.
 While the painful aspects of dealing with death are clear, bereavement sometimes also leads to enhanced personal development.